colla00/Google-Cybersecurity-Professional-Certificate-Program/README.md

 The repository is organized into folders representing a different project or assignment.
 Here’s a brief overview of each folder:

-- **Analysis-of-Network-Hardening**: Contains my work on analyzing and implementing network hardening techniques.
+- **Analysis of Network Hardening**: Contains my work on analyzing and implementing network hardening techniques.
-- **Analyze-Network-Attacks-Portfolio-Project**: Projects focused on analyzing various network attacks and their mitigation strategies.
+- **Analyze Network Attacks Portfolio Project**: Projects focused on analyzing various network attacks and their mitigation strategies.
-- **Analyze-Network-Layer-Communication-Portfolio-Project**: Projects related to analyzing network layer communication.
+- **Analyze Network Layer Communication Portfolio Project**: Projects related to analyzing network layer communication.
-- **Apply-OS-Harden-Techniques**: Assignments on applying operating system hardening techniques.
+- **Apply OS Harden Techniques**: Assignments on applying operating system hardening techniques.
-- **Conduct-A-Security-Audit-Portfolio-Project**: Files related to conducting comprehensive security audits.
+- **Conduct A Security Audit Portfolio Project**: Files related to conducting comprehensive security audits.
-- **Portfolio-Activity-Apply-Filters-to-SQL-Queries**: Activities focused on applying filters to SQL queries for security purposes.
+- **Portfolio Activity Apply Filters to SQL Queries**: Activities focused on applying filters to SQL queries for security purposes.
-- **Portfolio-Activity-Linux-Commands-to-Manage-File-Permissions**: Exercises using Linux commands to manage file permissions securely.
+- **Portfolio Activity Linux Commands to Manage File Permissions**: Exercises using Linux commands to manage file permissions securely.
-- **Portfolio-Activity-Use-the-NIST-Cybersecurity-Framework-to-Respond-to-a-Security-Incident**: Projects utilizing the NIST Cybersecurity Framework to respond to security incidents.
+- **Portfolio Activity Use the NIST Cybersecurity Framework to Respond to a Security Incident**: Projects utilizing the NIST Cybersecurity Framework to respond to security incidents.

 ## About the Program